 This is the sweet spot if you’ve been training for a few months and want something that’ll last longer without jumping to premium pricing.
 The reinforced shoulder stitching makes a real difference — that’s the area that gets stressed the most when people are gripping and pulling during guillotines and head-and-arm chokes.

-Best Premium Pick: Hayabusa Lightweight Rash Guard
+Best Premium Pick: Hayabusa Fusion Rash Guard

-Check price on Amazon — $55
+Check price on Amazon — $60

 This is the rash guard you buy when you know you’re in this for the long haul.
 Hayabusa has been making fight gear for decades, and the quality difference is noticeable the moment you put it on.
 The fabric is lighter but somehow more compressive, and the stitching is immaculate.